makapuf/bitbox-0xFF/TUTORIAL.md

 See the [reference](https://github.com/makapuf/bitbox-0xFF/blob/master/REFERENCE.md#object-types) for complete documentation.

+# Sound

+0xFF will let you define background music (one song per level), and some special effects for several actions (global to the game), of course using pixels and tiles.

+## Music

+All musics are defined by a tile with a fixed position just at the right of intro tilemaps.

+Each level has its own track.
+This tile is thus defined by 4 songs, each made of a group of 4 lines, so 4x4=16 lines=1 tile.

+Each song will be played as 4 tracks, each with a fixed "instrument"/synth preset.

+The 4 lines defining a song shold be read left to right, top to bottm :

+    aaaabbbbccccdddd
+    Seeeeeeeeeeeeeee
+    ffffffffffffffff
+    gggggggggggggggg

+ - aaaa, bbbb, cccc, dddd are 4 instrument defs (one per track), 4 pixels each.
+ - S is the speed fo the song to be played (Speed of song in 1/60 frames per tick)
+ - eeee...eeeefff....ffffgggg....gggg is one sequence of 48 pattern refs.
+A pattern ref is a reference to a pattern tile (or pink transparent if empty).

+### Pattern tiles

+A pattern tile is divided in 4 groups of 4 lines.

+ - Lines 0-3 will be used for level 0
+ - Lines 4-7   for level 1
+ - Lines 8-11  for level 2
+ - Lines 12-15 for level 3

+For a given level, each of the 4 lines represents notes, one line per channel/instrument and each pixel is a note.
+(16 ticks per pattern).

+By example, line 6 will be the second track when player plays this pattern in level 2.

+Notes are defined as 2D field : Y/2 from the bottom is the octave and X is the note from C, C#, D, ..., E Only use even Y for octaves.

+    Cheat : You can use odd y, which means same octave as with even ones but *next instrument*

+## SFX

+SFX are sounds triggered by actions (jumping, killing an enemy, losing a life ..) in your game.
+They will play in parallel of your song (replacing the 3rd voice out of 4).

+There are 16 SFX defined in a single tile, with one line per SFX.
+The correspondence SFXid->action is in the Reference.

+An SFX line is generally defined as :
+ - Instrument definition (like in song)
+ - Speed of play (to play very quickly, set it to zero).
+ - N notes to play the SFX to the end of line.
+Silence is pink transparent.

 # HUD
 The HUD is used to present to the user the current status : level of lives, score and keys.
 Letters are encoded as 8x8 minitiles (4 in a tile).
 They are specified as 5 tiles (20 minitiles) on the bottom of the image, see the examples.